Brent East

-1983–2010: The London Borough of Brent wards of Brentwater, Brondesbury Park, Carlton, Chamberlayne, Church End, Cricklewood, Gladstone, Kilburn, Mapesbury, Queen's Park, and Willesden Green.
-The boundaries were redrawn in 1997, but the description of the constituency remained unchanged.

-The constituency was one of three covering the London Borough of Brent in north-west London.
-It covered the south-east of the borough, including the areas of Brondesbury, Dollis Hill, Kilburn and Neasden, as well as parts of Willesden and Cricklewood.
+The seat first existed between 1974 and 2010 and was re-established under the 2023 review of Westminster constituencies which came into effect for the 2024 general election.
+In the intervening period, the seat was largely replaced by Brent Central.

+The constituency is currently represented for the Labour Party by Dawn Butler, who previously served as MP for Brent Central (2015–2024) and Brent South (2005–2010).

 History

 The constituency was created in 1974 and was first contested at the February general election of that year.
+It was held by Reg Freeson from 1974 to 1987, then by Ken Livingstone (following the abolition of the Greater London Council, of which he was leader, in 1986).

 An ethnically diverse area, it was previously one of the Labour Party's safest seats in London.
-It was held by Reg Freeson from 1974 to 1987, then by Ken Livingstone (following the abolition of the Greater London Council, of which he was leader, in 1986).
+In 1971, 19.3% were non-White.
+In 1981, 30% of the constiuency were non-White.
+The constituency had the highest concentration of Irish born people in 1981.

 After Livingstone was expelled from the Labour Party for standing as an independent candidate for Mayor of London in 2000, he represented the constituency as an independent until standing down as an MP in 2001 to concentrate on his position as Mayor.
 Labour regained the seat at the 2001 general election, with Paul Daisley holding the seat until his death two years later.

 The resulting Brent East by-election was held on 18 September 2003, with the 2003 Invasion of Iraq as a background.
 Labour lost the seat to Sarah Teather of the Liberal Democrats, with a considerable 29% swing, having come from a distant third place in 2001.
 Teather retained the seat at the 2005 general election, with a majority of 2,712 votes and a swing of 30.7% from Labour to the Liberal Democrats compared to the previous general election.